OpenSun3D/OpenSun3D.github.io/challenge/README.md

 ```

 Each prediction file for a scene should contain a list of instances, where an instance is: (1) the relative path to the predicted mask file, (2) the float confidence score.
 If your method does not produce confidence scores, you can use 1.0 as the confidence score for all masks.
 Each line in the prediction file should correspond to one instance, and the two values above separated by a space.
 Thus, the filenames in the prediction files must not contain spaces.
-The predicted instance mask file should provide a mask over the the points provided in the FARO scan, with the original order provided by the `*_faro_pcd.ply` point cloud.
+The predicted instance mask file should provide a mask over the vertices of the provided scene reconstruction mesh, e.g. `{SCENE_ID}_3dod_mesh.ply`, following the original order of the vertices in this file.
 Each instance mask file should contain one line per point, with each line containing an integer value, with non-zero values indicating part of the instance.
-E.g., `42444514.txt` should be of the format:
+For example, a given `{SCENE_ID}.txt` file, e.g.,`42445173.txt`, could look like the following:

 ```
-predicted_masks/42444514_000.txt 0.7234
+predicted_masks/42445173_000.txt 0.7234
-predicted_masks/42444514_001.txt 0.9038
+predicted_masks/42445173_001.txt 0.9038
 ⋮
 ```

-and `predicted_masks/42444514_000.txt` could look like:
+and `predicted_masks/42445173_000.txt` could look like:
 ```
 0
 0